Deploy AI video analytics at enterprise scale with real-time inference, edge-to-cloud architectures, and 13 computer vision models for security.

 Enterprise deployments rarely fit a single architecture.
 Manufacturing plants with air-gapped networks need on-premise inference.
 Multi-site retail chains prefer centralized cloud management.
 Visylix supports all three: edge processing for latency-sensitive workloads, cloud for centralized analytics and long-term storage, and hybrid for organizations transitioning between the two.

-The edge-to-cloud pipeline works by running lightweight detection models on-site (using NVIDIA Jetson, Intel NUC, or standard GPU servers) and sending metadata and compressed clips to the cloud for deeper analysis, cross-site correlation, and dashboard aggregation.
+The edge-to-cloud pipeline works by running lightweight detection models on-site (using edge compute devices, Intel NUC, or standard GPU servers) and sending metadata and compressed clips to the cloud for deeper analysis, cross-site correlation, and dashboard aggregation.

 The strongest business case for AI video analytics comes from quantifiable operational savings.
 A warehouse deploying PPE detection can reduce workplace incidents by 40-60%.
 Retailers using heat maps and people counting optimize store layouts and staffing, often seeing 15-25% improvements in conversion rates.